RL199/cupid-enhanced/README.md

 ### 🔒 Privacy & Photos
 - **👁️ Reveal Who Liked You** - View clear, unblurred profile pictures of all users who viewed or liked you and sort the list
+- **🛑 Set Dealbreakers** - See only the people who meet your preferences
 - **💯 Display Real Like Numbers** - See your actual like count instead of "99+ interested"
 - **📅 Photo Dates** - See when profile photos were uploaded on the discover page and fullscreen photo viewer
 - **💌 See All Intros** - View all intro messages you've received